Ball State vs. Central Michigan NCAA Football Odds, Plays and Insights | November 17, 2021

 Central Michigan Stats and Trends

-- In Central Michigan's 10 games this year, it has five wins against the spread.

-- This year, the Chippewas have an against-the-spread record of 3-1 in their four games as an underdog of 2.5 points or more.
+- The Chippewas have an against the spread record of 3-1 in their four games as an underdog of 2 points or more this year.

-- Central Michigan has gone over the point total in 50% of its opportunities this season (five times over 10 games with a set point total).
+- Central Michigan's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).

-- When Central Michigan puts up more than 27.8 points, it is 3-3 against the spread and 5-1 overall.
+- Central Michigan is 3-3 against the spread and 5-1 overall when the team notches more than 27.8 points.

-- In games that Central Michigan amasses more than 408.5 yards, the team is 3-4 against the spread and 4-3 overall.
+- Central Michigan is 3-4 against the spread and 4-3 overall when the team piles up more than 408.5 yards.

 - The Chippewas have turned the ball over eight times, five fewer times than the Cardinals have forced turnovers (13).